humberto-garza/Edison-Getting-Started/README.md

 > ![alt tag](Diagrams/40.PNG) <br/>
 ----------

-> - For this test, we will try the temperature one:<br/>
+> - For this test, we will try the temperature one and add the powerswitch as well:<br/>
 ```
 iotkit-admin register temperature temperature.v1.0
 ```